Preview Environments per PR: The Setup That Pays Back Quickly

 Lifecycle discipline

-Auto-teardown is the discipline.
-Without it, envs pile up; cost explodes.
+Auto-teardown is the discipline that makes preview environments sustainable.
+Without it, envs pile up to hundreds and the cost explodes.

 Antipatterns